 So we have plenty of excuses during the winter months to enjoy delicious nachos and loaded potato wedges.

 It's easy to prepare these loaded potato wedges but there are also a few shortcuts that can be taken, such as choosing shop bought vegan guacamole and salsa.

-Firstly, the potatoes are sliced into wedge shapes, placed into a bowl, and mixed with garlic powder, onion powder, paprika, dried mixed herbs (or Italian seasoning) and salt.
+To prepare these loaded wedges, firstly, the potatoes are sliced into wedge shapes, placed into a bowl, and mixed with garlic powder, onion powder, paprika, dried mixed herbs (or Italian seasoning) and salt.

-I recently sourced some Mexican oregano and replaced the mixed herbs with my latest loaded wedges batch and it was pretty tasty.
+I recently sourced some Mexican oregano and replaced the mixed herbs with my latest loaded potato wedges batch and it was pretty tasty.